turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 * Implement permanent 301 redirects for each page
 * Rewire your application in [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en&pli=1), Google Analytics, and other tracking tools you might be using

-## Extended Validation SSL

-Websites that communicate over https will have urls that begin with `https://` rather than `http://`.
-Because this difference is so subtle and can be easily missed, most browsers have implemented a small green padlock icon in their URL bars to signify that you are communicating over HTTPS.

-As the highest ‘class’ of SSL available, Extended Validation SSL Certificates (EV SSL) activate both the padlock and the green address bar in all major browsers.
-EV SSL Certificates provide the strongest encryption level available and enable the organization behind a website to present its own verified identity to website visitors.
-EV SSL Certificates offer a stronger guarantee that the owner of the website passed a thorough, and globally standardized, identity verification process defined within the EV guidelines (a set of vetting principles and policies ratified by the CA/Browser forum).
-The Extended Validation identity verification process requires the applicant to prove exclusive rights to use a domain, confirm its legal, operational and physical existence, and prove the entity has authorized the issuance of the Certificate.

 ## Certs are not foul-proof

 One thing the green padlock does guarantee (within certain reasonable limits) is that the you are talking to the site in the address bar.
 So if you are on amazon.com and see a green padlock, then you are securely talking to amazon.com.
 However if you are on amaz0n.com with a green padlock then you will be securely talking to amaz0n, but there is no guarantee that this is the international retailer amazon.com and in all likelihood it is not and it is a fake phishing site, set up to trick you into thinking you are on Amazon.